 Orange County Tax Litigation Attorney

-When an IRS audit concludes, you do not have to unquestioningly accept the results.
-Instead, you have the option to either agree or disagree with the examination's findings.
-If you agree, you can simply sign the appropriate form and pay what you owe in order to complete the process.
-But if you disagree, you can appeal the initial decision, and if need be, bring the matter to federal or California state courts.
+When an IRS audit concludes, you do not have to accept the results unquestioningly.
+Instead, you can either agree or disagree with the examination's findings.
+If you agree, you can sign the appropriate form and pay what you owe to complete the process.
+But if you disagree, you can appeal the initial decision and bring the matter to federal or California state courts.
 In Orange County, tax litigation can involve civil and latent criminal tax matters.
 It can be heard in venues that include the U.S. Tax Court, U.S. District Court, U.S. Bankruptcy Court, and California Superior Court.
 Tax controversies can arise when a federal or California tax agency, such as the IRS, FTB, EDD, or CDTFA, believes tax is owed on some level, and a taxpayer or company may feel otherwise.
 Similarly, a tax dispute can ensue when taxpayers believe a refund is owed.

-Litigation is an aggressive measure which can be an extremely clear, decisive, and effective method of resolving ongoing IRS disagreements.
+Tax Litigation is an aggressive measure that can be an obvious, decisive, and effective method of resolving ongoing IRS disagreements.
 However, this process also has the potential to become a costly and time-consuming endeavor.
-Therefore, before you opt to select litigation as your legal strategy, you may want to consider the less drastic alternative of mediation instead.
+Therefore, before selecting litigation as your legal strategy, you may want to consider the less drastic mediation alternative.

-Mediation effectively takes the opposite approach of litigation by encouraging participants to work together toward their own, mutually agreeable solution with the help and guidance of a qualified mediator.
-Not only does mediation grant participants a greater degree of personal input, it also tends to be more informal, rapid, and cost-effective than litigating a case.
+Mediation effectively takes the opposite approach of litigation by encouraging participants to work together toward their own mutually agreeable solution with the help and guidance of a qualified mediator.
+Mediation grants participants more significant personal input and tends to be more informal, rapid, and cost-effective than litigating a case.
 Another important distinction is that while a judge's decision is legally binding, a mediation plan is not.

 The Appeals Office offers several different mediation options as part of the Alternative Dispute Resolution (ADR) program.
-Depending on your classification as a taxpayer, and which stage of the IRS process you have reached, you may be an ideal candidate for:
+Depending on your classification as a taxpayer and which stage of the IRS process you have reached, you may be an ideal candidate for the following:

 Challenging an IRS Audit in Tax Court

-If you disagree with the results of an IRS audit, the first step is to hire an experienced Orange County tax litigation attorney to typically to file a formal written protest, which should contain information including but not limited to:
+Suppose you disagree with the results of an IRS audit.
+In that case, the first step is to hire an experienced Orange County tax litigation attorney totypically file a formal written protest, which should contain information including but not limited to:

-- A list of the proposed items you wish to dispute.
+- A list of the proposed items you want to dispute;

 Typically speaking, this written protest must be filed within 30 days of the date on the letter containing the audit's findings, often called the 30-day letter.
 After an examination, if there are any proposed changes, the IRS agent sends the taxpayer an examination report outlining the changes made to the tax return and a letter notifying the taxpayer of their right to appeal the proposed changes within 30 days.
 An appeal typically involves a conference with an IRS Appeals Officer and filing the formal written protest stating which offered changes the taxpayer disagrees with and the reasons for the disagreement.
-If you cannot reach an agreement through Appeals within that time, or if you simply do not respond, you will then receive the 90-day letter, or Notice of Deficiency.
-You then have 90 days in which to petition Tax Court for an external review of the findings.
+If you cannot reach an agreement through Appeals within that time or do not respond, you will receive a 90-day letter or Notice of Deficiency.
+You then have 90 days to petition the Tax Court for an external review of the findings.
 If the taxpayer does not respond to this 90-day letter, the amount on the notice of deficiency will be assessed regardless of whether the proposed changes were made in error.
-However, it should be noted that an Appeals Officer will often make an evaluation to determine whether a settlement can provide resolution prior to Tax Court actually hearing the case.
+However, it should be noted that an appeals officer will often evaluate to determine whether a settlement can provide a resolution before the tax court hears the case.

-If your dispute involves an amount less than $50,000, including tax, interest, and penalties, you may be eligible to use a special set of simplified court procedures, known as the Small Tax Case procedure or "S case."
+Suppose your dispute involves an amount less than $50,000, including tax, interest, and penalties.
+In that case, you may be eligible to use a special set of simplified court procedures, known as the Small Tax Case procedure or "S case."
 This process offers a more informal and expedited resolution to your tax dispute.
-However, if you elect to use the simplified process you will lose your ability to appeal any decision rendered by the Tax Court.
+However, if you elect to use the simplified process, you will lose your ability to appeal any decision rendered by the Tax Court.

 Orange County Tax Law Offices